 Loss of Enjoyment of Life

-If your injury has impacted your ability to participate in daily activities or hobbies you once enjoyed, you may be able to recover compensation for loss of enjoyment of life.
+If your injury has impacted your ability to participate in daily activities or hobbies you once enjoyed, you may be able to recover compensation for the loss of enjoyment of life.
 This is often the case when an injury victim loses a limb or becomes paralyzed.

-If you have a case for compensation, our attorneys can help you gather evidence to document loss of enjoyment.
+If you have a case for compensation, our attorneys can help you gather evidence to document the loss of enjoyment.
 This may include pictures of you enjoying a hobby and testimony from people in your life about your enjoyment of this activity.